FREQUENTLY ASKED QUESTIONS

 Yes, all of our tours are private, meaning the tour that you choose is only for you and the people you choose to be on the tour with you.

-Yes, we provide luxury SUV's for all our private tours.
+Yes, we provide luxury vehicles for all our private tours.
 We can seat at least 5 guests per vehicle comfortably.
+We can accomodate larger groups.
+Please contact us at + 1 (406) 838-3434 so we can assist you.

 Yes, we provide top of the line Swarovski and Vortex Scopes and Binoculars.
 Our guides also have PhoneScopes to capture photos and videos on their devices that can be shared with you.